U.S. Stocks Rise as Investors Peg Hopes on Trade Deal

 "The big picture view is that the downturn we've been in the midst of, it's bottomed out and now getting slightly better," said Lyn Graham-Taylor, fixed-income strategist at Rabobank.
 The surveys are generally seen as a leading indicator of gross domestic product, he said.
 "So you can question, was it just a prolonged soft patch?"

-The price of Brent Crude, meanwhile, rose 2.9% to $62.60 a barrel after Iraqi officials said the country and other oil-exporting nations will support deeper production cuts from the Organization of the Petroleum Exporting Countries and its allies as the cartel attempts to shore up sagging oil prices.
+The price of Brent crude, meanwhile, rose 4% to $63.28 a barrel after Iraqi officials said the country and other oil-exporting nations will support deeper production cuts from the Organization of the Petroleum Exporting Countries and its allies as the cartel attempts to shore up sagging oil prices.